falkr/reflect-2/README.md

     ├── playwright.config.ts    # Playwright config.
 Contains all the config for playwright.
     ├── svelte.config.js        # Svelte config.
 Contains all the config for svelte.
     ├── tailwind.config.cjs     # Tailwind config.
 Contains all the config for tailwind.
+    ├── cyperess.config.ts      # Cypress config.
+Contains all the config for cypress.
+    ├── static                  # Static folder.
+Contains all the static files.
+    │   └──  ...                # Contains all the static files.
+    ├── test                    # Test folder.
+Contains all the tests for the project.
+Cypress is used for testing.
+    │   └── ...                 # Contains all the tests for the project.
+    ├── cypress                 # Cypress folder.
+Contains all the cypress tests.
+    │   └── ...                 # Contains all the cypress tests.